openkfw/TruSpace/doc/DEV_INSTALLATION.md

 - Input the model name and download the model specified in your `.env` file, or one of the models found in the [Ollama Model Library](https://ollama.com/library)
   - If the model download fails, try again.
 If it keeps failing, make sure the connection can be made to the ollama container by checking the instructions above.

-There is an option to run local environment without AI functionality (Ollama and Open WebUI), by setting `DISABLE_ALL_AI_FUNCTIONALITY=true` in `.env` file in the root folder prior to running of `sh start.sh`.
+There is an option to run local environment without AI functionality (Ollama and Open WebUI), by setting `DISABLE_ALL_AI_FUNCTIONALITY=true` in `.env` file in the root folder prior to running of `sh start.sh`, or directly running `sh start.sh --dev --no-ai`.

 With these adjustments made, you can start developing on Windows.
 Thank you for your contribution!